 Chobe National Park, Botswana

 With an early start to the day, we make our way to the north where we will set up camp on the banks of the Chobe River.
 After lunch we enjoy a game drive in Chobe, in search of the herds of elephants and many antelope.
 Kasane is located on the famous Chobe Riverbanks.
 Our afternoon is spent on a boat cruise on the famous Chobe National Park where you can observe various animals wandering near the water’s edge.
 This is a fantastic chance to view some magnificent game.
-Your day ends with a lovely meal around the campfire.
+Your day ends with a lovely meal by the campfire.

 The second biggest park in all of Botswana, Chobe National Park spreads over approximately 11,700 square kilometres of northern Botswana.
 The Park forms part of the medley of lakes, islands and floodplains created from the river systems of the Kwanda, Linyanti and Chobe Rivers.
 This region is well-known for its enormous buffalo and elephant herds – the population of which is presently around 120,000.
 The Chobe elephants migrate often and travel up to 200 kilometres from the Chobe and Linyanti rivers, where they gather during the dry season, to the pans in the southeast portion of the park during rainy season.
 These giants are specifically Kalahari elephants, identifiable by their frail ivory and short tusks which are possibly due to the lack of calcium in the soils.
 Because of their high population, much damage to vegetation is caused in certain areas and therefore, culls have been considered but never carried out due to the enormous controversy surrounding the act.